 The University affirms the principle that any and all consulting by faculty members should be on a professional level and of a nature consistent with the faculty member's rank and professional experience.
-See section II.E.9 on Conflict of Commitment for a statement on maximum time that can be spent in compensated professional/commercial activities.
+The University believes that the individual faculty member should limit consulting to the equivalent of four days in any month, when classes are in session.